Asbestos Lung Cancer

 If a doctor finds a potentially cancerous tumor using these tests, they’ll likely perform a biopsy, which involves extracting a fluid or tissue sample.
 A biopsy is the only way to confirm that someone has lung cancer.

 Doctors often use a bronchoscopy to take a biopsy.
-During this procedure, doctors insert a small tube down the throat and into the lungs where a tiny sample is then removed.
+During this procedure, doctors insert a small tube down the throat and into the lungs ,where a tiny sample is removed.
 The patient is under anesthesia during this time.
 Doctors then send the sample off to a lab to have it analyzed for cancer.

 Prognosis for Asbestos Lung Cancer

 If a biopsy confirms the presence of lung cancer, doctors can then offer a prognosis (expected health outcome).
-Lung cancer has a generally poor prognosis whether it's caused by asbestos or not.
+Lung cancer has a generally poor prognosis, whether it's caused by asbestos or not.

 • A study from Cancer Science found that asbestos lung cancer patients had a life expectancy of 17.4 months.